lpolerecky/LANS/README.md

   - [New features in LANS](http://nanosims.geo.uu.nl/nanosims-wiki/doku.php/nanosims:lans_extras)
   - [Good to know](http://nanosims.geo.uu.nl/nanosims-wiki/doku.php/nanosims:lans_good_to_know)

+There is also a possibility of contacting LP if you have questions about LANS, experience problems while running LANS, or wish to include new features in the software.

 ## Download & update

   - For convenience, the compressed file containing the latest version of LANS is stored in this [Dropbox folder](https://www.dropbox.com/sh/gyss2uvv5ggu2vl/AABViAmt9WHryEP_xZBrCG_La?dl=0).
-Click on the *program* folder and then select the file `LANS-latest-src.zip`.
+Click on the *program* folder and then download the file `LANS-latest-src.zip`.
   - If you are already using LANS, updating it to the newest version is much easier: just enter `lans_webupdate` in the Matlab console.
   - Of course, you can download LANS by pulling the source code from this repository; the complete source code is in the [src](src) folder.